SOCI/soci/docs/installation.md

 #### SQLite 3

 * `WITH_SQLITE3` - boolean - Should CMak try to detect SQLite C/C++ library.
 As bonus, the configuration tries OSGeo4W distribution if OSGEO4W_ROOT environment variable is set.
-* `SQLITE_INCLUDE_DIR` - string - Path to SQLite 3 include directory where CMake should look for `sqlite3.h` header.
+* `SQLITE3_INCLUDE_DIR` - string - Path to SQLite 3 include directory where CMake should look for `sqlite3.h` header.
-* `SQLITE_LIBRARIES` - string - Full paths to libraries to link SOCI against to enable the backend support.
+* `SQLITE3_LIBRARIES` - string - Full paths to libraries to link SOCI against to enable the backend support.
 * `SOCI_SQLITE3` - boolean - Requests to build [SQLite3](backends/sqlite3.md) backend.
 Automatically switched on, if `WITH_SQLITE3` is set to ON.
 * `SOCI_SQLITE3_TEST_CONNSTR` - string - Connection string is simply a file path where SQLite3 test database will be created (e.g. /home/john/soci_test.db).
 Check [SQLite3 backend reference](backends/sqlite3.md) for details.
 Example: `-DSOCI_SQLITE3_TEST_CONNSTR="my.db"` or `-DSOCI_SQLITE3_TEST_CONNSTR=":memory:"`.